Clinical trial phases: What’s the difference?

 Before a potential treatment can progress to clinical trials involving human volunteers, it will be tested on animals for safety.
 This is called the initial research stage.
 Once researchers have established confidence in the treatment’s potential for success, the following phases of a clinical trial will follow:

-Phase 1: The first phase of a clinical trial tests whether a treatment is safe for people to use – not whether it's effective at treating symptoms.
-These trials are typically small, with around 20 to 100 volunteers, and may only look for healthy participants who may be compensated for their participation.
-Some trials may accept those with the condition the drug ultimately aims to target, and while the drug may be effective for these patients, only safety factors will be measured in this phase.
+Phase 1: The first phase of a clinical trial has the purpose of determining if a potential treatment is safe for use in humans, and does not evaluate the effectiveness.
+These trials typically use a small number of volunteers (generally around 20 to 100), and often only seek healthy participants.
+While some Phase 1 trials may accept individuals with the condition the drug ultimately aims to target, researchers will still only be measuring safety factors in this phase.

-Phase 4: After a drug or device is already approved, it may enter a Post Marketing Surveillance Trial.
-Pharmaceutical companies continue to monitor patients taking the treatment to watch for long-term side effects and compare it to existing drugs on the market.
+Phase 4: After a drug or device is already approved, it may enter a Post Marketing Surveillance Trial, often referred to as Phase 4.
+When this occurs, pharmaceutical companies will continue to monitor patients taking the treatment to watch for long-term side effects and compare it to existing drugs on the market.